alirezanet/InfiniteEnumFlags/README.md

 var features = Features.F1 | Features.F3;  // F1 + F3
 ```

-Alternatively, If you don't like bitwise Operators, you can use the EnumItem extension methods:
+Alternatively, If you don't like bitwise Operators, you can use the Flag<> extension methods:

 | Name       | Description                                                      |
 |------------|------------------------------------------------------------------|